superairway/manifesto/README.md

-# The SuperHighway Manifesto
+# The SuperAirway Manifesto
-## What's SuperHighway?
+## What's SuperAirway?

-SuperHighway is an Open Source initiative aiming to accelerate the implementation of drones (UAV) based applications in SmartCities.
+SuperAirway is an Open Source initiative aiming to accelerate the implementation of drones (UAV) based applications in SmartCities.

-SuperHighway abstracts the network layer (Drone Routing Platform) and the transport layer (Drone Delivery Service) enabling developers to deploy highly scalable applications without worrying about technical issues and regulatory constraints.
+SuperAirway abstracts the network layer (Drone Routing Platform) and the transport layer (Drone Delivery Service) enabling developers to deploy highly scalable applications without worrying about technical issues and regulatory constraints.

-## Why we must code SuperHighway?
+## Why we must code SuperAirway?

-We must code SuperHighway because it creates the platform to develop new services never dreamed before, such as:
+We must code SuperAirway because it creates the platform to develop new services never dreamed before, such as:

 - Delivering thousand of Air Mails
 - Express delivery for medical emergencies